NYE Silk Named Clothing Elizabeth Gown

 My New Year’s Eve dress!

 This was my first attempt at working with silk and despite a few hiccups, it went really well!
 This dress feels incredibly luxurious swishing around my legs.
-The silk was from Ditto Fabrics, and a very reasonable £8.50 per metre.
+The silk was from Ditto Fabrics, and a very reasonable £8.50 per metre, I think because it's intended for lining rather than a main fabric.
+But I liked how it looked and thought I would give it a go anyway.

 I cut it out with a mat and rotary cutter, sandwiched between two sheets of tissue paper and thought this worked really well.
 I did consider using starch spray but was ultimately too worried about it leaving marks - the fabric is quite a light gold.
 I think the cutting came out pretty accurate with very little shifting.

 The main place I came a cropper was the interfacing on the bodice.
-The pattern calls for light-to-medium draping fabric - the silk I got is probably on the lighter side.
+The pattern calls for light-to-medium draping fabric, and I really lining fabric is just a shade too light.
 I added interfacing to the bodice, and even though I pinked the edges of it as suggested to make less of a strong line, you can still see a bit of an outline from the outside.
 There’s also a small amount of wrinkling.

 If I was doing it again with a similar weight material, I would seek out a really extra light interfacing and use a much narrower strip than is suggested in the pattern.
 I think the instructions would have worked fine if I was using something just that little bit heavier.
 But all in all it’s not so noticeable that I’m unhappy with it.